JudgeResearchEcosystem/execution_details/example_json_and_exec_details.md

 Hopefully the notes above explain most fields, but some additional points should be made:

 - *'close_only'* - If False, take a new position w/ this JSON.
 Most signals are set to 'True', that is, not strong enough to warrant taking a new position, but may effect any positions that are already open.
---**Note**  Even when no previous position might be open, we still send signals out so you can use the 'meas_cert' and 'order_side' fields together to quickly get to large sample properties regarding this signal - as opposed to if you had to wait for the more rare 'close_only':False jsons to get to large sample size.
+- *'targ_price'* - The price targets are mostly composed of a forecast of (high - low) over the coming 15 minute bar.
+--  **Note:** *'targ_price'* should not be used to assess the signal's accuracy.
+- *'stop_price'* - The stop price for now is a simple mirror image of the targ_price.
+-- You should adjust your target price limit orders as new jsons come in and give updated values
+- *'order_size'* - This will grow more sophisticated.
+For now, it is left at 1.
+You may apply your own position sizing judgements, if you would like.
+Our our tests (backtests + live data reports) assume you are comfortable with a 5x leverage and stops of max size .024%.
+Therefore, max drawdowns, assuming functioning stops, would be 12%.
+- *'cert_meas'* - Not a probability, in that it is not strictly bound btwn 0 - 1.
+If min-max scaled on its own distribution, it is a good measure of certainty that can be used as one major ingredient in sizing positions.
+-- Forecasts with *cert_meas* very close to zero will be about as directionally accurate as a coin toss, whereas larger values will enjoy win odds greater than 2-1.
+- *'wait_min'* - If your target price is hit, but with only *wait_min* minutes to go, leave open, in case the next forecast is in the same direciton.

+These three fields will be the same in every field for a given asset:

 - *'asset_flex'* - Can you use your discretion on how to gain exposure?
 For instance, using perps & spot markets.
 While probably the most idiosyncratic field, it will be set to True for at least the first two quarters of 2023.
 We encourage you to layer on your own microstructure models to improve performance.
 - *'asset_base' + 'asset_spec'* - pasted together, these fields tell you what the main model was trained on.
 They are separate so, in cases where 'asset_flex':True, you can use 'asset_base' in your JSON interpretation scripts.
 For example, with 'asset_base':'ETH-USD' you might want to gain exposure via spot and perp markets
-- *'targ_price'* - The price targets are aggressively large.
-Most position-exiting will be at the end of a time period, when the next json's sign flips.
---  **Note:** *'targ_price'* should not be used to assess the signal's accuracy, other than when *close_only* = True.
--- You should adjust your target price limit orders as new jsons come in and give updated values
-- *'order_size'* - This will grow more sophisticated in the next several weeks.
-For now, it is left at 1.
-You may apply your own position sizing judgements, if you would like.
-- *'cert_meas'* - Not a probability, in that it is not strictly bound btwn 0 - 1.
-Rather, it has a soft boundary around -1 and 1.
-If min-max scaled on its own distribution, it is a good measure of certainty that can be used as one major ingredient in sizing positions.
--- Forecasts with *cert_meas* very close to zero will only be accurate ~57% of the time, whereas larger values will enjoy win odds greater than 2-1.
-- *'wait_min'* - If your target price is hit, but with only *wait_min* minutes to go, leave open, in case the next forecast is in the same direciton